-At the time of writing, the next event is set for February 22nd to 25th, with the first day by invite only.
-A standard entrance ticket for a public day at the door costs €19.
+I don’t have 2025 dates yet.
+The last event ran from February 22nd to 25th, with the first day by invite only.
+A standard entrance ticket for a public day at the door cost €19.

-The Am Hof area has some of its own artistic and historical treats.
+The Am Hof area has some of its own artistic and historical treats to offer.

-Or enjoy the architecture of the buildings, like the Bürgerliches Zeughaus at number 10 or Palais Collalto (where Mozart first performed in public in Vienna).
+Enjoy the architecture of the buildings, too, like the Bürgerliches Zeughaus at number 10 or Palais Collalto (where Mozart first performed in public in Vienna).